Unlocking Young Minds: How to Teach Engineering to K-5 Students and Make It Stick! (part 2)

-We’re excited to back with part two of our three-part series on science and engineering education in grades K-5!
+We're excited to back with part two of our three-part series on Elementary STEM education!

 In part one of this series, we discussed the importance of teaching science and engineering in the elementary grades and explored how the Next Generation Science Standards (NGSS) help teachers with many of the challenges they have introducing science and engineering to young students.